botr99/tp/docs/UserGuide.md

 If you do not have Java 11 installed and are unsure of which version to download, refer to the follow steps:
 1. Visit the Oracle website [here](https://www.oracle.com/java/technologies/downloads/#java11).
-2. Scroll down until you see **Java SE Development Kit 11.0.13**.
+2. Scroll down until you see **Java SE Development Kit 11.0.13** (your version may vary slightly especially at the last two numbers, but the first number should still be 11).
 You should see something similar to the image below.

     <img src="download_java.png" width="130%"/>